Update: This review is the the iPad Pro 12.9-inch 2018 version. For the latest iPad Pro, check out our review of the iPad Pro 11-inch (M1, 2021).

 Apple isn’t bluffing when it markets the iPad Pro as a computer for a new generation.
 We found that it beats Intel Core i7 laptops with serious grunt behind its A12X Bionic chipset, and that’s an important factor for anyone who is constantly editing photos or video on a tablet.

-You’re not going to see day-to-day slowdown on the also-impressive iPad Air (2019), either, but where the iPad Pro is truly impress is dealing with multi-layered canvases and rendering video files.
+Where the iPad Pro is truly impressive is dealing with multi-layered canvases and rendering video files.
 We used Adobe Lightroom and Adobe Rush the most when testing the iPad Pro 12.9, and neither app flinched when it came to saving and rendering files.
-We’re anticipating the same from Adobe Photoshop for iPad and the promising sketch app Adobe Project Gemini soon.

 iPad Pro 12.9 (2018): Features